DaneVinson/scarredworld/markdown/scarred-world.md

     * Option - **Mike's Advantage**: Roll new Hit Dice with *Advantage*
     * Option - **Dan's Fallback**: Take highest of class default and a roll of the class Hit Dice

-The DM will consider Races and Classes outside of BR on an individual basis.
+The DM will consider the use of Races and Classes outside of BR on an individual basis.

 ## Campaign Start
 Characters begin in [Nexus, City of Coins](./city.md) as contracted members of the [The Maqamir Company](./company.md).
 Each character must have signed the employment [**CONTRACT**](./contract.md) within the last month.
 The DM will entertain all character concepts that encompass these facts.